Simplifying input

 Wacom tablet peripheral with a pen, not the mouse.

-In reply to by subharmonic2
+In reply to For some reason the comments by subharmonic2

 Touch-screen/'pen' input would be about the only way to compete with the speed of an experienced manual copyist; but only if the tablet/pen combination allows the user to draw flags or beams or open note heads to define the duration of the note.
 If it doesn't, it's probably not even as fast as keyed input using a small midi keyboard and a dedicated number pad.